5100 Software Licensing Compliance

 It is prohibited to copy, reproduce, or transmit software on Bellevue College computing equipment, except as allowed by this policy or permitted by the software license.
 It is also prohibited to install, or cause to be installed, on any Bellevue College computing equipment, software for which legitimate verification of ownership cannot be documented.
 Furthermore, any unlawfully obtained software is prohibited from being installed on any Bellevue College computing equipment.

 Bellevue College is the sole owner of all software purchased using state funds or grants where Bellevue College is the fiscal agent.
 The vice president of information resources or his/her authorized designee is authorized to sign license agreements on behalf of the college.

 Bellevue College retains ownership of all data and/or software created or modified by its employees as a part of their regularly assigned job duties.
 Programs written by Bellevue College employees on personal home computers for their own use are not covered by this policy.
 Exemptions would need to be negotiated by the employee through the vice president of administrative services prior to the start of any data or applications development.

 Bellevue College reserves the right to refuse to defend or indemnify any faculty member, student or staff member named in a lawsuit arising from alleged copyright infringement activity, and to refuse to pay any damages awarded by a court of law against such person if the violation resulted from willful negligence.
 Any fines assessed to the college because of the illegal use of software by an individual will be passed on to the user responsible for the misuse.

-- Bellevue College has vested in IR the primary responsibility for establishing the procedures and processes to ensure that the use of software on campus complies with the law.
+- Bellevue College has vested in ITS the primary responsibility for establishing the procedures and processes to ensure that the use of software on campus complies with the law.
 These responsibilities include: